-Total & Permanent Disablement (TPD) insurance provides you with a lump sum payment into your superannuation account if you become permanently disabled through injury or illness.
+Total & Permanent Disablement (TPD) cover provides you with a lump sum payment into your superannuation account if you become permanently disabled through injury or illness.

-If you believe you may be eligible to apply for a TPD claim, we are here to help.
-Contact us and refer to the Making a Total & Permanent Disablement (TPD) claim factsheet to find out more.
+If you believe you may be eligible to apply for a TPD benefit, we are here to help, please contact us and refer to the Making a Total & Permanent Disablement (TPD) benefit claim factsheet to find out more.

 When you notify us of your claim by phone, we’ll submit your details to our insurer, TAL, who will arrange a time with you to conduct an interview over the phone.

 To obtain a benefit you must have TPD cover in place and satisfy the relevant requirements of the TelstraSuper Trust Deed, TAL insurance policy and have: